climate-resource/docker-wrf/README.md

 ## Requirements

-[Packer](https://www.packer.io/) is used to build the images.
+If you need to build AWS AMI images, [Packer](https://www.packer.io/) is required.
 Packer is a tool for creating machine and container images for multiple platforms from a single source configuration.
 Packer version 1.7.0 or later is required to support the new `pkr.hcl` format.

 [Packer installation docs](https://developer.hashicorp.com/packer/install?product_intent=packer)

+If a docker image is required, then [Docker](https://www.docker.com/) is required.

 ### Getting Started

+> Note: The following instructions are for building the image in AWS.
+These steps have not been tested in a long time.

 Once the secrets have been created, deploying a new image to EC2 is as simple as running: